open-contracting/standard/docs/schema/identifiers.md

 Publishers must register an ocid prefix.
 See the [registration pages](../guidance/build) for details of how to obtain your ocid prefix.

-Prefix are randomly generated lowercase alpha-numeric strings.
+Prefix are randomly generated lowercase alphanumeric strings.
 A prefix is assigned to each organization that holds the existing internal identifier for a Contracting Processes.

 Currently, only the Open Contracting Partnership issues valid prefixes.
 In future, other organizations might be able to issue prefixes, each with their own prefix agency identifiers.